sahid37/todo-app/README.md

-# TodoApp
+## Todo App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+  This project was generated with Angular CLI version 10.2.3.

+## General info
+  Todo App is simple app to organize your tasks with very easy to use interface.
+Under the hood it is a basic CRUD application.

+## Technologies used
+* Angular CLI - version 16.2.0
+* Bootstrap - version 5.3.3
+* FortAwesome - version 0.14.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding